KadrEfe/Autoscout_LGBM/README.md

 - Derived new features for more readable features,just optional, vehicle_age.

 ### Filling NaN values
--NaN values filled with the proper functions such as "fill_most".We have several pre-prepared functions ,such as fill() ,fill_prop(), fill_most(), which can be seen in EDA_2 file.
+NaN values filled with the proper functions such as "fill_most".We have several pre-prepared functions ,such as fill() ,fill_prop(), fill_most(), which can be seen in EDA_2 file.

 ### Converting features
 - Converted data dtype(all data types were string) to the most proper data type for that particular feature.For instance: engine size 2000cc(string) to 2000(integer).